gurditsingh/hydeout/_posts/test.md

 ```

 ## Describe the Topology and Shutdown the application
-To Describe the Topologyprint or logging the topology is helpful in development and it's helpful to understand the application flow.
+**Describe the Topology** or logging the topology is helpful in development and it's helpful to understand the application flow.
 The topology represents all the sources,  processors and sinks of your application.
  **Example:**
  ```scala
 val config = ....